FAQs

 We have found that care packages of food and candy cause problems (e.g. skunks), and we ask that you please do not send them.
 We provide the kids with a lot of fun treats.
 If your child needs clothing, books, or other non-food items, please call us to let us know that you are sending a package.
 All packages will be opened in the office before disbursement, and all packages containing food will be disposed of.
 Please inform friends and family of our policy.
 Thank you for helping us with this.

-We require a medical exam within 24 months prior to the start of camp.
 The Health Form must be completed at least 4 weeks before camp starts with special note of any health changes.
 We must receive this form before your child arrives.
 Also, if you will be traveling at all while your child is at camp, we must have an accurate itinerary of where we can reach you, or an alternate person, at all times, to call in emergencies.
+We do not require a Physician’s Note or Exam – all we need is the Health History from completed by the parent or caregiver of the camper.

 Farm Camp requires that all campers be immunized per the 2019 CDC Recommended Immunization Schedule as prevention for all communicable diseases such as Influenza, Measles, Whooping Cough, Chicken Pox, etc. This is important to the well being of our entire camp family.